Joyalszc/DOGE_Price_Prediction/README.md

 Linear Regression Model

-based on the plot, we concluded that this is not a better model since there is a huge difference between the 'Real Price' and the 'Predicted Price'.
+Based on the plot, we concluded that this is a better model since there is a alignment between the 'Real Price' and the 'Predicted Price'.

-Support Vector Regression Model

-Based on the plot, we concluded that this is not a better model since there is no relation or alignment between original price and predicted price

-Neural Network Model

-Based on the graph we plotted, we can conclude that we found the right prediction model, which is NN Model.
-We can see the the Black line 'Original Price' is aligned with the Blue line, which is our 'Predicted Price'.
-Here, Neural Network Model is the best Regression Model that suited for this project